KubedAI/spark-rapids-on-kubernetes/README.md

 # ✨ Spark RAPIDS on Kubernetes 🚀⚡

-## ⚠️🚧 WARNING: Work in Progress 🚧⚠️

->This project is still under active development and may not be fully stable.
-Features, functionality, and configurations are subject to change.
-Please proceed with caution, and feel free to contribute or provide feedback. 🙏 Thank you for your support!

 ## 🌟 Overview

 Welcome to **Spark RAPIDS on Kubernetes**, where we accelerate data processing workloads using the power of NVIDIA GPUs and Apache Spark, all running in a Kubernetes environment. 🚀